slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 ## Create a corpus

 Now that we have our labeled dataset, we can create a corpus.
-We take the first 3 sentences from each record (document).
+We take the first 1 sentences from each record (document).
 A sample of the first 3 documents in the corpus is below:

 ```
-['This 60-year-old male was hospitalized due to moderate ARDS from COVID-19 with symptoms of fever, dry cough, and dyspnea.
-We encountered several difficulties during physical therapy on the acute ward.',
+['This 60-year-old male was hospitalized due to moderate ARDS from COVID-19 with symptoms of fever, dry cough, and dyspnea.',
 'We describe the case of a 55-year-old male who presented to the emergency department via emergency medical services for the chief complaint of sudden onset shortness of breath that woke him from his sleep just prior to arrival.',
-'A 20-year-old Caucasian male (1.75 m tall and 76 kg (BMI 24.8)), was admitted to the medical department for persistent hyperpyrexia, severe sore throat, dyspnea, and impaired consciousness with stupor.
-Persistent symptoms started at home 4 days before and he assumed clarithromycin as empiric antibiotic therapy.',
+'A 20-year-old Caucasian male (1.75 m tall and 76 kg (BMI 24.8)), was admitted to the medical department for persistent hyperpyrexia, severe sore throat, dyspnea, and impaired consciousness with stupor.,
 ...]
 ```

-For 100 documents, there are 6453 total words in the corpus.
+For 100 documents, there are 2451 total words in the corpus.

 ## Convert text to integers